librenms/librenms/doc/Extensions/Smokeping.md

 ERROR: rrdcached: /var/lib/smokeping/<device name>.rrd: Permission denied
 ```

-You will need to either change the dir in which smokeping saves its
+You will need to either change the dir in which SmokePing saves its
 rrd files to be the same as the main librenms dir or you can remove
 the -B argument from the rrdcached config to allow it to read from
 more than one dir.